emmadxj/python-ip-script/README.md

 Jenkins:
 ----------
-Installed GitHub Integration Plugin is installed Github access is allowed by setup in Manage Jenkins --> Manage tools configuration. http://172.20.10.4:8080/ is the ip of my local jenkins instance.
+GitHub Integration Plugin need to be installed in Jenkins.

-+++
+Github access is allowed by setup in Manage Jenkins --> Manage Tools configuration. http://172.20.10.4:8080/ is the ip of my local jenkins instance.

 Github: